 Where This Data Comes From & How We Use It

 This data that we use to figure out how each of our schools is doing is taken from a combination of academic indicators, such as scores on standardized tests and progress year to year, as well as district-wide surveys.
 We use this information to make real-time adjustments to our programs and curriculums as they are needed in order to ensure that every student is experiencing the academic success we know they are capable of.
 As time passes, we adjust our data collection methodologies in order to receive the most accurate, most helpful results.

 The Academic Performance Framework is our go-to when it comes to gathering data, but it’s not where your resources end.
 You should feel free to see how our schools are performing from external sources.
 To give you a few examples, the State of Tennessee provides report cards on each public schools, and you can access them here.
-Additionally, Nashville School Finder is also an extremely helpful resource when researching and examining schools.

 You may have noticed that the metrics listed above each carry a percentage weight out of 100.
 Once all of our data has been complied, each of these percentages will be integrated to come up with an overall composite score for each school.
 These statistics will be used to make the necessary adjustments, and to determine budgets.